-Erasmus Mundus Scholarships in Journalism, Media and Globalization 2021/2023
+Erasmus Mundus Scholarship in Journalism, Media and Globalization 2022/2024

-The Erasmus Mundus Master’s in Journalism, Media and Globalisation welcomes applications from graduate students around the world.
+The Erasmus Mundus Scholarship in Journalism, Media and Globalization welcomes applications from graduate students around the world.
 You can apply for an Erasmus Mundus scholarship, or as a self-funded student.

 Offered annually?
 Yes